 - Examine the email sender’s address carefully before opening an email, and do not click on any links or email attachments unless you are sure of the sender’s identity.

 - Check that the link looks correct before you click on it – if you’re using webmail in a browser, hovering over the link with your cursor should allow you to see the actual link in the bottom left corner of your browser

 As a rule, don’t click on any links in emails unless you’ve requested the email - visit the website you’re being asked to go to via your usual means, e.g. type the address in manually, use a bookmark or use a search engine.

 Can I opt out of online marketing and advertising?

 There are different ways of advertising to people online.
 Some involve displaying the same adverts to everyone who visits a particular website.
-Online behavioural advertising involves showing you a selection of adverts based on websites visited.
+Online behavioural advertising involves showing you a selection of adverts based on websites you have previously visited, as well as other interactions you’ve had with organisations, both online and offline.
 This targeted approach aims to tell you about products or services you are likely to be interested in.

 The Internet Advertising Bureau provides information on how online behavioural advertising works, and gives links to several organisations that enable you to opt out of behavioural advertising.

 Your internet browser – the software you use to browse the web, for example Microsoft Edge, Firefox, Chrome or Safari – will have built-in tools to help protect your personal information.
 Take some time to learn about the security and privacy settings in your browser.
 Some tools help you to control the amount of personal information you put online; others allow you to wipe the details of sites you have visited, or searches you have made, from your computer.

 You should also install reputable and trusted antivirus and security software and keep this software updated.
 In some cases, you may have such software built in to your device’s operating system.